The Rising Importance of Sustainable Fashion

 What makes clothing sustainable?

 Sustainable and eco-friendly clothing is clothing made with the environment’s best interest in mind.
 This can mean several different things; for instance, that the clothing is made without animal products, that factories are more water and energy-efficient, and more natural components are used in the clothing production process, such as solar energy or even natural fabrics.
 For example, natural fabrics such as organic cotton, hemp, bamboo, and soy are all great alternatives to other harmful materials like rayon or polyester.
 Recycled fibers are another eco-friendly concept — in fact, many fleece items are made from recycled bottles.
 Thankfully, several clothing brands are already implementing eco-friendly tactics, as brands like H&M, Adidas, and Patagonia are making an effort to incorporate recycled plastic into their clothing.
+Some smaller brands are tackling waste in the fashion industry by working with offcuts, providing take-back schemes and repurposing discarded and broken garments.

 Upcycling and other eco-friendly fashion trends